O(N)-Universality Classes and the Mermin-Wagner Theorem

 where we introduced a new scaling exponent $\Theta$.
 A fit from the data displayed in Figure 2 gives the estimate $\Theta\approx0.98$ which is quite close to one.
-Relation (\ref{3}) tells us how theory space deforms as we vary the external parameter $N$.
-An interesting question might be if relation (\ref{3}) is universal, in the sense that the value of $\Theta$ is independent of the details of the implementation of the RG procedure but rather describes an inner property of the set of theory spaces parametrized by $N$.
-One can make a reasoning similar to the above by keeping $N$ fixed at its critical value but varying $d$ around $d_{*}$:
+Relation (\ref{3}) tells us how theory space deforms as we vary the control parameter $N$.
+An interesting question is if relation (\ref{3}) is universal, in the sense that the value of $\Theta$ is independent of the details of the implementation of the RG procedure but rather describes an inner property of the set of theory spaces parametrized by $N$.
+One can make a similar reasoning by keeping $N$ fixed at $N_{*}$ and varying $d$ around $d_{*}$:

-In (\ref{4}) we included the information, taken from \cite{Cassi_1992}, that $\eta$ remains zero for $N\geq N_{*}$ and $d\leq d_{*}$.
+where we introduced the new scaling exponent $\Delta$ and included the information, taken from \cite{Cassi_1992}, that $\eta_2$ remains zero for $N\geq N_{*}$ and $d\leq d_{*}$.
 A fit from the data displayed in Figure 1 gives the approximate value $\Delta\approx1.86$.
-Finally, we remark that our analysis works when the first term on the rhs of (\ref{1}) is non-zero, i.e. when $\eta>2-d$.
-This fact prevents us from performing a complete analysis in the range $1\leq d<2$, where indeed studies of $O(N)$--models on fractals have shown that the MWH is still valid \cite{Cassi_1992}. \\
+Finally, we found that equation (\ref{1}) has a discrete set of solutions only when the coefficient of the first term on the lhs is negative, thus our analysis applies when $\eta>2-d$.
+This fact prevents us from performing a complete analysis in the range $1\leq d<2$, where indeed studies of $O(N)$--models on fractals have shown that the MWH theorem is still valid \cite{Cassi_1992}. \\

 \paragraph*{Multi-critical $O(N)$--models in fractal dimension.}